hairizuanbinnoorazman/gcpugsg/content/post/20190318_kubernetes-study-jam.md

 linktitle: ""
 ---

-GCPUG will be hosting a Study Jam on **30 March 2019** at Google Singapore.
+GCPUG hosted a Study Jam on **30 March 2019** at Google Singapore.
 If you are interested to learn on how to get started with Kubernetes, sign up for the event here:

 https://www.meetup.com/GCPUGSG/events/258099863/